Opening for the season May 5, 2023. Spring hours: Friday-Sunday 11-3

 What to Expect

-The Museum of the Sierra is about an hour’s drive northeast of the Fresno/Clovis area.
-Your route will take you on a drive through the beautiful Sierra foothills to the small mountain village of Shaver Lake.
-Shaver has several quality restaurants, so plan for lunch!
+The Museum of the Sierra is located in the Central Sierra mountains just about an hour’s drive northeast of the Fresno/Clovis area.
+Your route will take you on a drive through the beautiful Sierra foothills to the small mountain community of Shaver Lakes.

-We have many industrial, cultural, Native American, and natural history displays inside the museum representing the area’s history.
-Children can make a Native American bead necklace at the crafts table or go on an Exhibit Hunt among the artifacts.
+In addition to our outdoor exhibits, we have many industrial, cultural, Native American, and natural history displays inside the museum representing the Sierra Nevada history.

 - May 28 – Sept 4 – 7 Days/Week from 11:00 AM to 3:00 PM.